IHE/ITI.PCF/input/pagecontent/volume-1.md

 ### 53.2.2 Explicit Basic Option

 The Explicit Basic Option allows for patient specific consent to be recorded, and changed.
 This option sets the foundation for consents that expire, and consents that change based on organization and patient agreements.
-The lack of a consent for a given patient would be covered by the Implicit Option.
+The lack of a consent for a given patient would be covered by the Implicit Option in place.

+Typically the Implicit Option is either a Deny All or a Permit all authorized uses.
+The Deny All sets the groundwork for an environment where Consent is required for any activity to happen (often called OPT-IN).
+The permit all authorized uses sets the groundwork for an environment where Consent can be used to refine or dissent (often called OPT-OUT).
+In all cases, once a Consent is recorded then the terms of the Consent override any Implicit policy.

 The Explicit Basic Option indicates that there is support for a basic set of patient specific parameters.
 The following set of patient specific parameters may be used to permit or deny:

 1. The overarching policy that the patient and organization have agreed upon.
-Where there are a defined set of behavior defined overarching policies as defined in the Implicit Option.
+An environment can use the overarching policies defined above, or define policies specific to your local needs.
+For example in an Implicit Deny All, the Explicit Consents might be based on the permit all authorized users policy.
 2. The timeframe for which the consent applies.
 Enabling consents that have a time limit.
 3. Who is permitted/denied: This may be a device, relatedPerson, Practitioner, or Organization.
 This parameter enables the naming of agents that should be allowed access or denied access.
 This presumes that the identified agent is appropriately identified (provisioned) and authorized to make the request; typically through some application authorization and role-based-access-control.
 The user identity is mapped to a FHIR agent type Resource using the agent type Resource `.identifier` element (e.g. Practitioner.identifier would hold the user id).
 4. Purpose of use permitted/denied: There are a number of PurposeOfUse that are available to be explicably identified as an authorized purposeOfUse or denied purposeOfUse.
 This presumes that the requesting user has the authorization to request for the requested purposeOfUse.
 That is to say that the Consent Authorization Server is not determining if the user/client is authorized to make the purposeOfUse declaration, this must be previously decided by the security context (see cascaded oAuth) --  Treatment, Payment, or Operations.